-Dame Minouche Shafik Director
+Dame Minouche Shafik, Director

-The confidentiality, integrity and availability of information, in all its forms, are critical to the on-going functioning and good governance of LSE.
+The confidentiality, integrity and availability of information are critical to the functioning and good governance of LSE.
 Failure to adequately secure information increases the risk of financial and reputational losses from which it may be difficult for LSE to recover.